AugurProject/augur/README.md

-# augur
+# Augur

-Augur - Prediction Market Protocol and Client
+This repository will serve as the central location for Augur Issues and other items.